• Skip to primary navigation

 Plus, it’s weird to live with someone who’s always out but you have no clue where they are ever.
 Speaking from experience.
 It’s hard to be good friends with someone when you don’t know the basics about their day-to-day life!

-[RELATED POST – How to Budget in College: 4 Simple Budgeting Tips]
+[RELATED POST – How to Balance Work and School Successfully in College]

 8. Where is the farthest you’ve ever travelled from home?